Sweet evening chai: a healthy alternative not only in Ramadan

 It is based on traditional herbs, known across cultures for their healing properties and rich aromatic flavour.
 For a pot of the evening chai, get the following from your favourite Asian store:

 - Fennel seeds

 - Cumin seeds

-Take a half a teaspoon of each ingredient - and if you have a pestle and mortar - crush them a little bit.
-You immediately notice the intense sweet flavour of these traditional medicinal plants and with their essential oils.
-All four are known for healing properties against coughs, fever and supporting digestion.
+Take half a teaspoon of each ingredient - and if you have a pestle and mortar - crush them a little bit.
+You immediately notice the intensely sweet flavour of these traditional medicinal plants and their essential oils.
+All four are known for healing against coughs, fever and supporting digestion.

 Add the crushed ingredient to a pot, add 2-3 cups of boiling water and let it brew for 3-5 minutes.
 Enjoy!